r4dulf/ESP32_TFT_ImageConverter/README.md

 - The RGB565 conversion uses 16 bits per pixel to reduce memory usage while maintaining color fidelity.
 - Duplicate frames are filtered out based on the `similarity_threshold` parameter.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contributions
-Contributions, bug reports, and feature requests are welcome!
-Feel free to open an issue or submit a pull request.

-## Contact
-For any questions or support, please contact [Your Name/Your GitHub Profile].